-Two or more persons living together that include a dependent, or one or more elderly individual or person with a disability living with a live-in aide.
+Two or more persons living together that include a dependent, or one or more elderly or disabled persons living with a live-in aide.

 SDHC determines if any other group of persons qualifies as a family.

 A single-person family may be: